estebanbecker/Parallel-computing-UPC/README.md

 Speed-up of heat 4 on heat 3

 But the most advanced version of heat is slower than heat 3.
-This can be explained cause in heat 4 we have to do a calculation to access the data in the heat table that will slow the program.
+This can be explained because in heat 4 we have to do a calculation to access the data in the heat table that will slow the program.
 The flexibility of the program is at the cost of performance, but it’s still faster than all the others versions.

 ### Comparing the effect of the number of threads

-To compare the effect of the number of threads, N is defined on 1006
+To compare the effect of the number of threads, N is defined as, 1006

 ![image](Images/Time_depending_threads.png) <span id="fig10"
 label="fig10"></span>

 We can see that when the number of threads is bigger, the program is faster.
-Heat 1 is slower than heat c for 1 threads probably cause all the grid are in shared space so each pointer to the data must be converted at each call and with one threads there isn’t any parallelization.
-On the other hand heat 4 is faster cause it use a pointer flipping to exchange the grid instead of the c version that copy the whole grid.
+Heat 1 is slower than heat c for 1 threads probably cause all the grid are in shared space, so each pointer to the data must be converted at each call and with one threads there isn’t any parallelization.
+On the other hand, heat 4 is faster because it uses a pointer flipping to exchange the grid instead of the c version that copy the whole grid.